Chinese Car Brands

 Maxus Logo

-The Maxus brand is sometimes referred to as Datong as it reads the characters that make up its Chinese name.
+The Maxus brand is sometimes called Datong, as it reads the characters that make up its Chinese name.
 It was created from the disbanded LDV Group from the UK when SAIC Motor Corporation Limited acquired the rights to LDV.
 The first Maxus cars were inspired by a light commercial vehicle previously produced under the LDV Maxus brand.

 Qoros